 Afrodeutsche - Music is Powerful.
 French A. Read fluently Read out loud everyday words and phrases.
 Use phonic (or logographic in Mandarin) knowledge to read words.
 Read and understand short written phrases.
 Read out loud familiar words and phrases.
 Use books or glossaries to find out the meanings of new words.
 Week 1 Use of first and second person singular with high frequency verbs Week 2 Use of first and second person singular with high frequency verbs.
 Develop understanding of negative sentences.
 B. Write imaginativel y Write or copy everyday words correctly.
 Label items and choose appropriate words to complete short sentences.
 Write one or two short sentences.
 Write short phrases used in everyday conversations correctly.
 Week 3 Use of first and second person singular with high frequency verbs.
 Develop understanding of questions.
 Develop understanding of pronouns.
 Week 4.
 Write and say questions and C. Speak confidently Understand a range of spoken phrases.
 Understand standard language (sometimes asking for words or phrases to be repeated).
 Answer simple questions and give basic information.
 Give responses to questions about everyday events.
 Pronounce words showing a knowledge of sound patterns. answers about themselves.
 Write in French handwriting style.
 Week 5.
 Use of first person singular with high frequency verbs.
 Develop use of dictionaries.
 Week 6.
 Use of first and second person singular with high frequency verb - to have.
 D. Understand the culture of the countries in which the language is spoken Identify countries and communities where the language is spoken.
 Demonstrate some knowledge and understanding of the customs and features of the countries or communities where the language is spoken.
 Show awareness of the social conventions when speaking to someone.
 Use adjectives in plural agreement.
-PE A. Develop practical Choose and combine techniques in game situations (running, throwing, catching, passing, jumping and kicking, etc.).
+PE A. Develop practical • Choose and combine techniques in game situations (running, throwing, catching, passing, jumping and kicking, etc.).
 Weeks 1-6 1.
 Invasion Games skills in order to participate, compete and lead a healthy lifestyle.
 Work alone, or with team mates in order to gain points or possession.
 Choose the most appropriate tactics for a game.
 Uphold the spirit of fair play and respect in all competitive situations.
 Combine sprinting with low hurdles over 60 metres.
 Choose the best place for running over a variety of distances.
 Throw accurately and refine performance by analysing technique and body shape.
 Show control in take-off and landings when jumping.
 Compete with others and keep track of personal best performances, setting targets for improvement.
-Yoshi (Territorial running game) Jail Break Tag Rugby Netball Bench Ball Hockey 2.
-Athletics and Adventure Activities Sprinting Long distance running Long jump Hop, skip, jump Hurdles Throwing Osmington Bay Adventure Activities PSHE A. Work hard Have fun working hard.
+Hand ball Football 2.
+Athletics and Adventure Activities Sprinting Long distance running Long jump Hop, skip, jump Hurdles Throwing Osmington Bay Adventure Activities Orienteering PSHE A. Work hard B. Concentrate Have fun working hard.
 Understand the benefits of effort and commitment.
 Continue to practise even when accomplished.
 Encourage others by pointing out how their efforts gain results.
-Week 1 - It's OK to be different, to recognise that bullying and discriminatory behaviour can result from disrespect of people's differences.
-Week 2- We have more in common B. Concentrate 'Tune out' most distractions.
+Give full concentration.
+'Tune out' most distractions.
 Understand techniques and methods that aid concentration.
-Develop expertise and deep interest in some things. than not.
-Know that all people are unique but that we have far more in common with each other than what is different about us.
-Week 3- Respecting differences,
+Keeping safe: Week 1 - Think before you click!
+Accept that responsible and respectful behaviour is necessary when interacting with others online and face-to-face.
+Understand and describe the ease with which something posted online can spread.
+Develop expertise and deep interest in some things.
+Week 2 - To share or not to share?
+Know that it is illegal to create and